jqramos/sahod/README.md

 WIP

-An react native app for computing salary tax in the philippines.
+A react native app for computing salary tax in the philippines.
 Made using expo react